Summary

-The global business world is intensely competitive.
+The global business world is intensely competitive and operating in a highly VUCA environment, along with the power of AI.
 Having a competitive advantage over other players in your business is not only a sound business strategy but a necessity.
-This can be achieved by thorough research into your competitor profile, their marketing strategy, social networks, job postings, etc. Gathering this information, known as Competitive Intelligence (CI) gives you a lot of ammunition to use against your competitors, but is all for naught if you’re unable to analyze and decode it to your advantage.
+This can be achieved by thorough research into your competitor’s profile, their marketing strategy, social networks, job postings, etc. Gathering this information, known as Competitive Intelligence (CI), gives you a lot of ammunition to use against your competitors, but it is all for naught if you’re unable to analyze and decode it to your advantage.

-This process is called competitive intelligence analysis, is more important than data collection itself.
-According to Harvard Business Review, the goal for strategic intelligence is not to collect market information, but to use that information to generate insights that in turn support ever-changing perspectives.
+This process, called competitive intelligence analysis, is more important than data collection itself.
+According to Harvard Business Review, the goal of strategic intelligence is not to collect market information but to use that information to generate insights that, in turn, support ever-changing perspectives.
 It involves creating competitor analysis reports, comparing metrics, and utilizing tools at your disposal.

-This actionable guide is a compendium that will provide you with all you need to know about this process, and the role of competitive intelligence tools in acing it.
-Letβs begin!
+This actionable guide is a compendium that provides you with everything you need to know about this process and the role of competitive intelligence tools in achieving it.
+Let’s begin!

 What Is Competitive Intelligence Analysis?

-It is similar to competitor analysis, but a much broader term that includes extensive information on more topics concerning the market landscape than just your competitor.
-The information gleaned through such an analysis should be highly specific and timely, allowing for quick decision-making.
-It should be collated in the form of a report, having all the relevant competitor analysis metrics and created using robust tools to give you an accurate head-to-head with your competition.
+It is similar to competitor analysis, but a much broader term that includes extensive information on topics beyond just your competitors.
+The information gleaned from such an analysis should be highly specific and timely, enabling quick decision-making.
+It should be collated into a report, including all relevant competitor analysis metrics, and created using robust tools to give you an accurate head-to-head with your competition.

 You could also use a competitive and market intelligence platform like Contify for your market intelligence analysis requirements.
 However, competitive intelligence analysis should never be used to duplicate a competitor’s strategy, as without access to proprietary information, what works for them might not work for you.

 Competitive intelligence gathering is half the battle.
-Analyzing it and collating it in the form of a report is how you ensure its proper distribution within your company in the most efficient and organized manner.
+Analyzing and collating it into a report ensures its proper distribution within your company in the most efficient and organized manner.
 The steps involved are pretty simple.

-Any company will have several competitors they track using CI.
-Thus, your competitive intelligence report must include both direct competitors who are very active in your target market, new competitors emerging in the industry, as well as top companies in a similar industry or with the same business model.
-Including the right mix of competitors in your report will ensure that you get a well-rounded blend of strategies, tactics, and best practices to apply in your space.
+Any company will have several competitors that they track using CI.
+Thus, your competitive intelligence report must include both direct competitors who are very active in your target market and new competitors emerging in the industry, as well as top companies in a similar industry or with the same business model.
+Including the right mix of competitors in your report ensures you get a well-rounded blend of strategies, tactics, and best practices to apply in your space.

-βWhat do you hope to gain from this report?β, is the first question you should seek to answer.
-Compile the report based on areas you wish to explore or questions you want to be answered.
+“What do you hope to gain from this report?” is the first question you should seek to answer.
+Compile the report based on the areas you wish to explore or the questions you want answered.
 The ultimate goal is to compare yourself against the competition, so you can leverage best practices and enhance your current performance.
 Typically, the report should contain competitive insights and intel, in addition to:

 3. Positioning of the competitor’s product